 The role of the digestive system is to break down (or digest) our food, eliminate toxins and absorb the energy and other key nutrients our bodies need to function well.
 But it’s important in other ways too.

->For more on how to have a healthier gut, check out our article Diet tips for a healthy bowel and digestive system.
+>For more on how to have a healthier gut, check out our article How to have a healthy gut

 Gut health also plays an important role in how our mind functions and how happy we feel.
 If our gut health is under par, our mental wellbeing can also suffer.

 So it’s not just about preventing digestive disorders such as constipation, bloating and wind – our digestive health really is central to our overall wellbeing.
 The good news is that there are simple things we can all do to help support good gut health.

 Making sure we eat and drink the right things is obviously important but how we move our bodies also affects our digestion.
 For one thing it helps stimulate the gut and increases intestinal activity.